When a person relies on alcohol, you cannot make them change their behaviour.

 The person may feel upset, worried or guilty about their drinking.
 If they feel under attack, they may get defensive or refuse to talk.

-If they said before that their drinking caused a problem, try to reopen that conversation.
+If they had talked about their drinking previously, try to reopen that conversation.

 Do not use words that are judgemental or unkind.